douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

 ## Description
 This project provides a server and a tool for gathering and displaying information about DB Schenker shipments.
 The MCP (Model Context Protocol) server enables easy connectivity to AI applications and external systems.
-Additionally, the project includes a tool that cleans and displays this data in a user-friendly format, making it easily parsable by an LLM.
+Additionally, the project includes a tool that cleans and displays this data in a user-friendly format, which is easily parsable by an LLM.

 ## Table of Contents
 - [Installation](#installation)